HOWTO: Combine Word Docs Into One Doc

 Insert a file

-Edgar Moss says:
+1. Edgar Moss Edgar Moss

 There does not appear to be the facility in Word 2007 to “Insert - File”.
 Can one still do this ?